SighticAnalytics/iris-integrate-ios/README.md

 ## License

-The Sightic Analytics iOS SDK is commerical software.
+The Sightic Analytics iOS SDK is commercial software.

 ## Support